-Yes, we will give you either £25 off every year (subject to a minimum of £150 p/y bill), or if you are a large water user you may be entitled to a larger discount – just get in touch and we will assess your usage and make you an offer!
+Yes, we will give you either £25 off every year (subject to a minimum of £150 p/y bill).
+If you are a large water user, you may be entitled to a larger discount – simply get in touch and we will assess your usage and make you an offer!

 I would like to switch to you for my clean and waste water, do I need to contact my old supplier?